October 16, 2008 –

 MAYETTA: Samuel Tom Holiday, a Navajo Code Talker from World War II, visited the Prairie Band Potawatomi Nation with his family yesterday.
 While he was here he lunched at theFirekeepers Elder Center and took a tour afterward of the We-Ta-Se American Legion Post 410 building and Veterans Memorial in Prairie Peoples Park.

-We-Ta-Se Post Commander Jim Potts escorted Holiday and his family during their tour of the reservation.
+We-Ta-Se Post Commander Jim Potts escorted Holiday and his family during their tour of the common land.

 Holiday is one of 280 Marines from the Navajo tribe who saw combat as a “code talker” during World War II.
 He is one of ten who can still travel and tell his story out of the approximately 50 to 100 who are left.
 During World War II he was a member of the 4th Marine Division and saw combat on Saipan, Iwo Jima, Marshall Islands and Tinian.